ohiobarn/crop-planner/README.md

 Crop Planner

 This project is no longer active.
 The airtable views are no longer maintained.
-I am keeping this as and example for something like this in the future.
+I am keeping this around as and example for something like this in the future.

 # Setup